Visualization credit GDELT Project.

 The GDELT Project came from a desire to better understand global human society and especially the connection between communicative discourse and physical societal-scale behavior.
 The vision of the GDELT Project is to codify the entire planet into a computable format using all available open information sources that provides a new platform for understanding the global world.

-Today the GDELT Project consists of over a quarter-billion event records in over 300 categories covering the entire world from 1979 to present, along with a massive network diagram connecting every person, organization, location, and theme to this event database.
-Its vision is to leverage this data to construct a catalog of human societal-scale behavior and beliefs across all countries of the world, connecting every person, organization, location, count, theme, news source, and event across the planet into a single massive network that captures what's happening around the world, what its context is and who's involved, and how the world is feeling about it, every single day.
+Today the GDELT Project consists of over a quarter-billion event records in over 300 categories covering the entire world from 1979 to present, along with a massive network diagram connecting every person, organization, location, theme and emotion.
+More than three quarters of a trillion emotional assessments and over 1.5 billion location references were captured in 2015 alone and in just the first half of 2016 more than 70 million images were processed.
+GDELT's vision is to leverage this data to construct a catalog of human societal-scale behavior and beliefs across all countries of the world, connecting every person, organization, location, count, theme, news source, and event across the planet into a single massive network that captures what's happening around the world, what its context is and who's involved, and how the world is feeling about it, every single day.

-Today GDELT relies on tens of thousands of broadcast, print, and online news sources from every corner of the globe.
-In addition to translated domestic news material, the historical backfile of GDELT makes extensive use of AfricaNews, Agence France Presse, Associated Press, Associated Press Online, Associated Press Worldstream, BBC Monitoring, Christian Science Monitor, Facts on File, Foreign Broadcast Information Service, The New York Times, United Press International, and The Washington Post.
+Today GDELT relies on hundreds of thousands of broadcast, print, and online news sources from every corner of the globe in more than 100 languages and its source list grows daily.
+In addition to worldwide translated news material, the historical backfile of GDELT stretching back to 1979 makes extensive use of AfricaNews, Agence France Presse, Associated Press, Associated Press Online, Associated Press Worldstream, BBC Monitoring, Christian Science Monitor, Facts on File, Foreign Broadcast Information Service, The New York Times, United Press International and The Washington Post.

-We would like to specifically acknowledge the following organizations in making this research possible: Google Ideas, Google and Google News, the Yahoo!
-Fellowship at Georgetown University, BBC Monitoring, the National Academies Keck Futures Program, Reed Elsevier's LexisNexis Group, JSTOR, DTIC, the Internet Archive.
+We would like to specifically acknowledge the following organizations in making this research possible: Google Ideas, Google Cloud, Google and Google News, the Yahoo!
+Fellowship at Georgetown University, BBC Monitoring, the National Academies Keck Futures Program, Reed Elsevier's LexisNexis Group, JSTOR, DTIC, and the Internet Archive.